 The last game was the Noonchi game.
 In Korean, noonchi can be compared to common sense, but it is actually much more intricate than that.
 Noonchi is being able to read the room and knowing how to act in response.
 For example, if a couple looked like they were mad at each other, a child with good noonchi might go straight to their room.
 Knowing that, I asked my friends to explain the rules.
 They told me there weren’t that many, but instead, a lot of intuition.
 As there are six people, each player would have to read the room and know when to call one, two, three, four or five.
 It had to be in chronological order and if you were caught saying the same number as someone else or left until the end, you were eliminated.

-The games were really awesome, and I enjoyed meeting all the new faces.
+The games were really awesome, and I enjoyed meeting all the new faces; whether it’s with friends or coworkers, it’s always a good time when others get to preparing a funny online game to play, whether it’s a scavenger hunt or one of the Korean games above.
 I had no idea what time it was when we finished — time really does fly when you’re having fun.
 I waited for my friends to wave goodbye and then told them that I had a great time.
 If they ever have another game night, I told them I would be happy to join.